-- (4) Conversion of a farm operation use to a non-farm operation use without the restoration of the affected woodland area on the property pursuant to subsection 37-8(b). - (5) Any slab foundation or contiguous frost-depth footing proposed within a regulated woodland area. - (b) Where a final subdivision plat or a final site development plan which that includes activities regulated by this chapter has been reviewed and approved by the city in conformance with the requirements of this chapter, such approval, together with any additional terms and conditions attached thereto, shall be considered to have completed the requirements for a permit under this chapter, which and an appropriate permit shall then be issued by the city. - Unless the requirements of this chapter can be satisfied by the setting aside (c) without encroachment of sufficient woodland areas, tThe developer of a singlefamily residential subdivision plat or single-family residential site condominium shall, as a part of use permit approval under this article, designate building areas for all structures and impervious surfaces on each subdivision lot or site condominium unit.
-Once such building areas have been approved and made a part of the use permit, no additional woodland use permit shall be required for the erection of structures within such a building area.
-Removal Aactivities on a residential subdivision lot or site condominium unit that extend beyond the confines of such a designated building or impervious area shall require an additional approval pursuant to this chapter, which such approval may occur either at the time of the subdivision or condominium site plan approval or thereafter, which shall only be approved when it is not otherwise feasible to utilize the lot or site condominium unit for single-family residential purposes. - (d) Whenever a building permit is granted for construction of a single-family residence, the permit holder shall post a performance guarantee to ensure continued compliance with the use permit granted with the platting of the subdivision or approval of the site condominium.
+(4) Conversion of a farm operation use to a non-farm operation use without the restoration of the affected woodlands area on the property pursuant to subsection 37-8(b).

+(b) Where a final subdivision plat or a final site development plan which includes activities regulated by this chapter has been reviewed and approved by the city in conformance with the requirements of this chapter, such approval together with any additional terms and conditions attached thereto shall be considered to have completed the requirements for a permit under this chapter which shall then be issued by the city.

+(c) Unless the requirements of this chapter can be satisfied by the setting aside without encroachment of sufficient woodland areas, the developer of a single-family residential subdivision plat or single-family residential site condominium shall, as a part of use permit approval under this article. designate building areas for all structures on each subdivision lot or site condominium unit.
+Once such building areas have been approved and made a part of the use permit, no additional woodlands use permit shall be required for the erection of structures within such a building area Activities on a subdivision lot or site condominium unit that extend beyond the confines of such a designated building area shall require an additional approval pursuant to this chapter which shall only be approved when it is not otherwise feasible to utilize the lot or site condominium unit for single-family residential purposes.
+Whenever a building permit is granted for construction of a single-family residence the permit holder shall post a performance guarantee to ensure continued compliance with the use permit granted with the platting of the subdivision or approval of the site condominium.
 The form of the guarantee shall be in accordance with the provisions of chapter 26.5.
 The amount of the guarantee shall be based upon a pro rata share of the performance guarantee posted by the subdivision or site condominium developer under subsection 37-30(e)(3).
-With a posting for a single structure, or with a significant number of postings for multiple residence developments, the developer may apply for a corresponding reduction (or return) of the original performance guarantee posted by the developer under subsection 37-30(e)(3). - (d) A permit shall be required for any slab foundation or contiguous frost-depth footing proposed within a regulated woodland area.
+With each such posting, the developer may apply for a corresponding reduction (or return) of the original performance guarantee posted by the developer under subsection 37-30(e)(3).
+(Ord.
+No. 86-125.02, § 6.01, 12-15-86; Ord.
+No. 88-125.04, Pts.
+IX, X, 8-8-88; Ord.
+No.